mappls-api/mappls-web-plugins/tracking-plugin-advanced/readme.md

 - `Via` : via locations between the route
 For eg - [{geoposition:"28.63124010064198,77.5541"},{geoposition:"28.631541442089226,77.4541"}],
 - `resource` :"route_eta", To set the route resource.
-Default to "_route_eta_".
+Default to "`route_eta`".
 - `profile`: “driving”, To set the profile for the route.
-Default to "_driving_".
+Default to "`driving`".
-- `fitBounds` : true,  // optional
+- `fitBounds` (boolean): Whether to fit route and destination to map bound or not, default is `true`,  // optional
-- `ccpIcon` :'location.png',  Supports PNG format as of now.
+- `ccpIcon` (string):'location.png',  Allows to set URL of current rider position icon; Supports PNG format as of now.
-- `ccpIconWidth` : 70, // optional
+- `ccpIconWidth` (integer): 70; signifies CCP icon's width, // optional
+- `ccpOffset` (x,y): [0,20]; //signifies icon's offset in x,y pixels in a div.
-- `strokeWidth` : 7, // optional
+- `strokeWidth` (integer): 7, // signifies width of the route polyline on the map; optional
+- `strokeOpacity` (integer): //signifies opacity of the route polyline. //optional; default is 1.
+Opacity values from 0 to 1.
-- `routeColor` : "blue", // optional
+- `routeColor` (string): "blue", signifies polyline's color. // can take in hex codes as well; optional
-- `dasharray`:[2,2], // default None and optional
+- `dasharray`:[2,2], // default: none and optional; used to display route polyline as dashed polyline.
 - `sPopup` :”start text”, // optional (for start icon popup)
 - `cPopup` :”`<h1>current popup</h1>”`.
 To set html in current icon popup (_parameter available only for current location Icon_)
 - `dPopup` :"end text", available for end icon popup
+- `start_icon` : Supports PNG format as of now.
+    ```
-- `start_icon` : {   url: 'location.png',
+    {   url: 'location.png',
         width: 40,
         height: 40,
+        popupOptions:
+            {
-                        popupOptions:{offset: {'bottom': [0, -20]}, openPopup:false },
+                offset: {'bottom': [0, -20]},
+                openPopup:false
+            },
         offset:[0, -18]
+    },
+    ```
+    - `start_icon`: `false` // if set as false then marker will not be visible
-                    }, //Supports PNG format as of now.
+- `end_icon` : Supports PNG format as of now.
+    ```
-- `end_icon` : { url: 'location.png',
+    {   url: 'location.png',
         width: 40,
         height: 40
+        popupOptions:
+        {
-                popupOptions:{offset: {'bottom': [0, -20]}, openPopup:false },
+            offset: {'bottom': [0, -20]},
+            openPopup:false
+        },
         /* offset:[0, -18] */
-                    },Supports PNG format as of now.
-- start_icon:false // if set as false then marker will not be visible
+    },
+    ```
-- end_icon: false // if set as false then marker will not be visible
+    - `end_icon`: `false` // if set as false then marker will not be visible
+- `connector` : `true`, from the last navigable point on road to actual input destination coordinate // default `false`
+- `connectorRouteColor` : "gray", //can take in hex color codes.
+- `connectorOpacity`(integer): //signifies opacity of the connector polyline. //optional; default is 1.
+Opacity values from 0 to 1.
+- `connectorWidth`(integer): 7, // signifies width of the connector polyline on the map; optional
+- `connectorRouteDash` : [2, 2], //[Length, Space of the dashed segment from route end to destination coordinates]
+- `connectorVisible` (boolean): To show/hide connector; this is only applicable when curveLine is being used. //default is `true`.
+- `curveLine` (boolean):
+- `curveLineColor` (string): "gray", signifies curve line's color. // can take in hex codes as well; optional
+- `curveLineOpacity` (integer): //signifies opacity of the curve polyline. //optional; default is 1.
+Opacity values from 0 to 1.
+- `curveDasharray` : [2,2], // default: none and optional; used to display route polyline as dashed polyline.
+- `curveLineStrokeWeight` (integer): 7, // signifies width of the curve polyline on the map; optional
+- `curveLineFitbounds` (boolean): Whether to include curve line in map fit bound or not, default is `true`,  // optional